Important Legal Disclaimer

 Purchase Costs:

-- [ ] Purchase price £______ (aim 25% below area average)
+- [ ] Purchase price £______ (aim for 25% below area average).

-- [ ] Stamp duty £______ (3% on first £250k, 5% on £250k-£925k, 8% above)
+- [ ] Stamp duty £______ (3% on first £250k, 5% on £250k-£925k, 8% above).

-- [ ] Legal fees £______ (£850-£1,500)
+- [ ] Legal fees £______ (£850-£1,500).

-- [ ] Survey £______ (£400-£650)
+- [ ] Survey £______ (£400-£650).

-- [ ] Repairs budget £______ (if needed, £8,000-£15,000 typical)
+- [ ] Repairs budget £______ (if needed, £8,000-£15,000 is typical).

-- [ ] Total investment £______
+- [ ] Total put in £______.

 Mortgage:

-- [ ] Deposit: £______ (usually 25%, some lenders 20%)
+- [ ] Deposit: £______ (usually 25%, some lenders 20%).

-- [ ] Mortgage amount: £______ (tested at 5.5%)
+- [ ] Mortgage amount: £______ (tested at 5.5%).

-- [ ] Interest rate: ___% (BTL rates are often higher than a standard first mortgage uk)
+- [ ] Interest rate: ___% (BTL rates are often higher than a standard first mortgage uk).

-- [ ] Monthly payment: £______
+- [ ] Monthly payment: £______.

-- [ ] Type: Interest-only or repayment?
+- [ ] Type: Interest-only or payback?

 Rent:

-- [ ] Monthly rent: £______ (be careful not to aim too high)
+- [ ] Monthly rent: £______ (be careful not to aim too high).

-- [ ] Yearly rent: £______
+- [ ] Yearly rent: £______.

-- [ ] Agent fees: 10-15% (£______/year) or self-manage
+- [ ] Agent fees: 10-15% (£______/year) or self-manage.

-- [ ] Voids: Budget 1–2 months empty = £______ loss
+- [ ] Voids: Budget 1-2 months empty = £______ loss.

 Running Costs:

-- [ ] Buildings insurance: £______ (£250-£500/year)
+- [ ] Buildings insurance: £______ (£250-£500/year).

-- [ ] Contents insurance: £______ (£150-£300/year)
+- [ ] Contents insurance: £______ (£150-£300/year).

-- [ ] Gas safety cert: £______ (£60-£100/year)
+- [ ] Gas safety cert: £______ (£60-£100/year).

-- [ ] Electrical check: £______ (£150-£300 every 5 years)
+- [ ] Electric check: £______ (£150-£300 every 5 years).

-- [ ] EPC: £______ (£60-£120, lasts 10 years)
+- [ ] EPC: £______ (£60-£120, lasts 10 years).

-- [ ] Repairs: 10% of rent (£______/year)
+- [ ] Repairs: 10% of rent (£______/year).

-- [ ] Accountant: £______ (£300-£800/year)
+- [ ] Accountant: £______ (£300-£800/year).

-- [ ] Ground rent (leasehold): £______
+- [ ] Ground rent (leasehold): £______.

-- [ ] Service charge (flats): £______
+- [ ] Service charge (flats): £______.

 Yield:

-- [ ] Gross yield: (Yearly rent ÷ Price) × 100 = ____%
+- [ ] Gross yield: (Yearly rent ÷ Price) × 100 = ____%.

-- [ ] Net yield: ((Rent - all costs) ÷ Total spent) × 100 = ____%
+- [ ] Net yield: ((Rent - all costs) ÷ Total spent) × 100 = ____%.

-- [ ] Target: 6%+ net yield
+- [ ] Target: 6%+ net yield.

-SECTION 2: Property Check Essentials
+SECTION 2: Property Check Must-Haves

 Location:

-- [ ] Transport links (bus/train within 10-min walk)
+- [ ] Transport links (bus/train within 10-min walk).

-- [ ] Jobs nearby (offices, factories, hospitals, universities)
+- [ ] Jobs nearby (offices, factories, hospitals, unis).

-- [ ] Shops within 15 minutes
+- [ ] Shops within 15 minutes.

-- [ ] Crime rate below average (check Police.uk)
+- [ ] Crime rate below average (check Police.uk).

-- [ ] Properties let within 3 weeks
+- [ ] Homes let within 3 weeks.

 Property Type:

-- [ ] 2-bed flats/houses (most demand, fastest to let)
+- [ ] 2-bed flats/houses (most demand, fastest to let).

-- [ ] 3-bed houses (good for families, higher rent)
+- [ ] 3-bed houses (good for families, higher rent).

-- [ ] Avoid: 1-bed (high competition), 4+ beds (niche market, longer voids)
+- [ ] Avoid: 1-bed (high contest), 4+ beds (niche market, longer voids).

 Property Check - Condition:

-- [ ] Needs little work (under £3,000)
+- [ ] Needs little work (under £3,000).

-- [ ] Neutral décor (cream walls, plain carpet - tenants prefer this)
+- [ ] Neutral décor (cream walls, plain carpet - tenants prefer this).

-- [ ] Working kitchen and bathroom (clean, not fancy)
+- [ ] Working kitchen and bathroom (clean, not fancy).

-- [ ] Double glazing
+- [ ] Double glazing.

-- [ ] Central heating (gas is fine)
+- [ ] Central heating (gas is fine).

-- [ ] Good EPC rating (minimum E for most lets in England and Wales)
+- [ ] Good EPC rating (minimum E for most lets in England and Wales).

 Property Check - Legal:

-- [ ] Freehold is best (no ground rent, no lease issues)
+- [ ] Freehold is best (no ground rent, no lease issues).

-- [ ] If leasehold: 100+ years left, ground rent under £250/year
+- [ ] If leasehold: 100+ years left, ground rent under £250/year.

-- [ ] No cladding issues (flats need EWS1 cert to get a mortgage)
+- [ ] No cladding issues (flats need EWS1 cert to get a mortgage).

 SECTION 3: Legal Rules